West Virginia Center for the Book projects are funded through various cooperative efforts including government and private sector.

 One Book, One West Virginia is a state-wide book discussion group designed to promote dialogue among community members gathered in various locations throughout the state.
 To accomplish this goal, participants are urged to join book discussion groups and attend related special events, such as meeting the author, character portrayals, movies, and workshops.

-Letters About Literature competition, a reading promotion program of the Center for the Book in the Library of Congress, presented in partnership with Target.
+Letters About Literature competition, a reading promotion program of the Center for the Book in the Library of Congress is supported locally by the West Virginia Center for the Book.
 To enter, young readers write a personal letter to an author explaining how his or her work changed their view of the world or themselves.
-Readers can select authors from any genre—fiction or nonfiction, contemporary or classic.
+Readers can select authors from any genre —fiction or nonfiction, contemporary or classic.
 The program has three competition levels: upper elementary, middle school, and secondary.
 The contest theme encourages young readers to explore his or her personal response to a book then express that response in a creative, original way.